radicalcollegestrategies/radicalcollegestrategies.github.io/index.md

 <sectionpd>
   <div class="sectionpdContent sectionpdLeft">
     <h2>Meet Geeta Arora</h2>
-    <p>I am a college strategist and mentor who has helped numerous high school students discover their passion and build a strong cohesive resume for getting into top colleges.
-If you spend the time to uncover your passion, then it automatically becomes your heartfelt college essay!</p>
+    <p>I am a college strategist and mentor who has helped numerous high school students discover their unique interests and build a strong cohesive resume for getting into top colleges.
+I firmly believe that if you pursue your passion, then your life journey automatically becomes a heartfelt college essay!</p>
-    <p>In a past life, I was a silicon valley software professional who realized that my real passion lies in working with school-aged students!
-    I have coached several students in Robotics, Math and USACO competitions.
-My students have ranked in the top 3 at the MathCounts East Bay Chapter Competitions for 6 years in a row, and have earned Distinction in AMC8, AMC10 and AMC12.
-In addition, I have mentored many FLL and FRC teams over the years, and have helped students reach USACO Platinum Level and even USACO Camp. </p>
+    <p>In my past life, I was a software architect at Oracle and in my spare time I coached students for Math, Robotics, and USACO competitions.
+Over the years, my students have consistently ranked in the top 3 at MathCounts Chapter Competitions, and have earned Distinction in AMC8, AMC10 and AMC12.
+In robotics, my students have won awards at FLL and FRC state championships.
+In addition, my students have reached USACO Platinum Level and even USACO Camp.
+I continue to guide my students to excel at their unique talents.</p>
-    <p>While mentoring high school students, I discovered that students often take on a crazy workload.
-Not only can this lead to burnout, it may not even stand out to colleges if the story is incongruent.
+    <p>The biggest mistake high school students make is to take on a crazy workload which leads them to burnout and yet their story does not stand out as impressive to colleges.
 This led me to found Radical College Strategies.</p>

     <p><b>Contact: </b><a href="mailto:geeta@radicalcollegestrategies.com" style="color:#0821af;">geeta@radicalcollegestrategies.com</a></p>
   </div>